sergiomarquezdev/pingufly-2d/project_docs/timeline.md

-# Pingu GO! - Development Timeline
+# PinguFly - Development Timeline

-This document outlines the development roadmap for the 'Pingu GO!' videogame, breaking down the process into phases and specific tasks to facilitate implementation.
+This document outlines the development roadmap for the 'PinguFly' videogame, breaking down the process into phases and specific tasks to facilitate implementation.

 ## Phase 1: Project Setup and Foundation (Week 1)